lukewys/chamber-ensemble-generator/README.md

 ## Dataset Extraction
 You could run [data_download/extract_tars.py](data_download/extract_tars.py) to extract the downloaded tar files.

+The code uses `tar` command in command line to extract the tar files and uses `pbzip2` compressor.
+If you do not have `pbzip2`, here is how to install that on [macOS](https://formulae.brew.sh/formula/pbzip2) or [Linux](https://howtoinstall.co/en/pbzip2).
+If you are using Windows, you might consider use other software to extract the tar files and put the extracted files to the correct directory.

 ```
 python data_download/extract_tars.py --data_dir <dir_to_cocochorales_full_v1_zipped> --output_dir <dir_to_cocochorales_full>
 ```